jerbaroo/monad-portal/README.md

 </div>

-# Introduction
+## Introduction
 *Minimum viable product.
 Not production ready.*

 Telescope is a Haskell framework for building reactive applications.
+Apps built with Telescope react to changes in your database, so they are always up-to-date.
-Telescope abstracts away the common tasks you undertake when developing an application, **allowing you to focus on your business logic** and **reducing the time you need to build your app**!
+The Telescope framework abstracts away some of the common tasks when developing an application, **allowing you to focus on your business logic** and **reducing the time you need to build your reactive app**!

 An application built with Telescope is..
 - **Reactive:** don't worry about keeping client-side and server-side data in